alveshelio/next-chakra-ui-starter-kit/README.md

 Please refer to the respective docs (linked above) in order to learn about these technologies.

+## Warning

+You could be tempted to use `const { colorMode, toggleColorMode } = useColorMode()` to toggle the theme color directly within a page, don't do that if you do, `colorMode` will always return undefined.
+You need to use `usetColorMode()` hook within a component and import this component to the page where you want to use it.

 ## Notes

-I recommend you use [Volta](https://volta.sh) to manage your Node and Yarn versions.
+I recommend you use [n](https://github.com/tj/n) to manage your Node and Yarn versions.

 If you use VS Code as an editor I recommend you you allow format on save through Prettier and turn off the built-in formatter.